I have at least 1 year experience in parish/youth ministry OR comparable work experience.

 Missionary Interns grow professionally through:

-Weekly tactical/collaborative meetings fellow missionary interns and Missionary Intern Director
+Weekly tactical/collaborative meetings with fellow missionary interns and Missionary Intern Director.

 Missionary Interns grow personally through:

 Fellowship and recreation time with their missionary teammates, parishioners, as well as other young adults involved in ministry in the Archdiocese.